 ME: What’s with the cute names?
 Are we going to run into Patty Cake Lane?

 She was right.
 She was also irritated.
 She had a right to be.
 At the moment her semi-blind brother was driving around in the dark hoping to catch a street much like a fisherman casting for trout.
 And the sad fact: it wasn’t the first time.

-My cousin, Della, was visiting her sister and Wendy thought it would be fun to take her to an authentic Italian-American, family-dining experience, the kind where Frank Sinatra crooned through the speakers, bottles of Chianti lined the bar and red sauce was poured over everything.
+Once, my cousin, Della, was visiting her sister and Wendy and I thought it would be fun to take Della to an authentic Italian-American, family-dining experience, the kind where Frank Sinatra crooned through the speakers, bottles of Chianti lined the bar and red sauce was poured over everything.